Skip to content

 Think of them in two buckets.
 The first is demand generation: getting your practice in front of patients who are searching for a dentist.
 That includes SEO, paid search, social media, and content marketing.
 The second is demand capture: making sure that when a patient does call or click, something actually happens.
 No missed calls.
 No lost leads.
 No dead ends.

 Most practices tend to invest more heavily in one bucket than the other.
 They may put significant budget into ads or content while still missing calls or delaying follow-up.
 Or they may improve front desk coverage without building a stronger inbound pipeline.
 Either way, the disconnect is expensive.
-The real value of ai marketing tools dental practices need is in helping both sides of the funnel work together.
+The real value of AI marketing tools for dental practices is helping both sides of the funnel work together.

 DentalBase is built around that idea, combining AI-powered call handling with full-service marketing support under one platform.
 But regardless of which tools you choose, understanding both buckets is the first step.